Segments

 Commercial

-Commercial8 cohorts
+Commercial8 segments

-The 8 commercial cohorts span the commercial-construction vertical end-to-end — alteration · MEP · HVAC · new · shell-only · demolition · signage · pool.
+The 8 commercial segments span the commercial-construction vertical end-to-end — alteration · MEP · HVAC · new · shell-only · demolition · signage · pool.
 Every commercial permit lands in exactly one, queryable via the API consistently across all metros.
 See the commercial-construction vertical surface →

-1.2M permits classified
+• 2.2M permits classified

 Tenant improvements, additions, alterations, + commercial envelope work.

-839K permits classified
+• 1.1M permits classified

 Commercial mechanical, electrical, + plumbing systems.